 Access doesn’t stop at the website, however.
 Starting with the FRED application programming interface (API) and building from there, the FRED team and private contributors have developed a suite of applications and programmatic wrappers that make accessing the data much simpler for those with specific computing preferences.
 For example, staff used this tool to develop the FRED add-in for Microsoft Excel.
 The add-in gives Microsoft Excel users access to all of the data and tools available in FRED.
 Users can search for, download, and update data; create charts; and perform frequency aggregation and units transformations, all without leaving their spreadsheet.
 For users on the go, the FRED apps for the iOS and Android platforms allow access to almost all of the FRED tools in the palm of your hand.
 For those who use devices outside of these platforms, the FRED mobile website provides an excellent alternative.

 Data are often reported in units that might not be the most conducive to analysis.
 In FRED, units are easily modified.
-If the user is viewing the FRED series for “real gross domestic product in billions of chained 2005 dollars,” they can quickly change this series to “percent change from a year ago” with one simple selection.
-Change, percent change, and compound annual rate of change are among the many selections available.
+If users view the FRED series for “real gross domestic product in billions of chained 2009 dollars,” they can quickly change this series to “percent change from a year ago” with one simple selection.
+Change, percent change, and compounded annual rate of change are among the many selections available.

-In a similar manner to units, the frequency of a series can also be an issue.
+As with units, frequency can also be an issue.
 It is often the case that, for purposes of estimation and graphing, the frequencies of all data series must be equal.
 FRED’s built-in frequency aggregation tool makes this a simple matter.
 Users can quickly and easily aggregate a data series from a higher frequency to a lower one.

 At its worst, data can be intimidating to deal with and difficult to understand.
 To help alleviate these potential obstacles, many series in FRED contain notes that help the user understand or interpret the data in question.
 These notes are sometimes an off-site link to more information.
 Other times they can be full explanations about how a series is constructed or should be interpreted.
 FRED staff will continue to develop these notes as time goes on.